ydoJ/ydoJ.github.io/_publications/exam-scheduling.md

 ---
-title: "Optimizing Cornell’s Final Exam Schedule"
+title: "Optimizing Cornell's Final Exam Schedule"
 collection: publications
-permalink: /publications/exam-scheduling
+permalink: /research/exam-scheduling
-excerpt: 'In this project, a team of undergraduates optimized Cornell's final exam schedule in a three-step fashion using integer programming and heuristics.
+excerpt: "In this project, a team of undergraduates optimized Cornell's final exam schedule in a three-step fashion using integer programming and heuristics.
 I explored a TSP approach to reduce conflicts by assigning class to block and block to time together.
-Furthermore, I analyzed various metrics, especially in the discussion of deviating from a fixed timetable.'
+Furthermore, I analyzed various metrics, especially in the discussion of deviating from a fixed timetable."
 subtitle: 'Advised by Professor David Shmoys'
 location: 'Cornell University'
 year: '2021-2022'